picorelli/triviaGame/mobile/README.md

 > I know the iOS instruction is a bit more complicated, but unfortunately due to constant changes in Apple's guidelines and review rules, the Expo team decided to remove the QR Code functionality.

 ## Future improvements
- - Selection of category and difficulty of the game;
+ - Selection of category and difficulty of the game
- - Sounds for all actions (buttons, navigation);
+ - Sounds for all actions (buttons, navigation)
- - Store entire score history;
+ - Store entire score history
+ - Catch all exceptions and send to a reporting service (Rollbar, Sentry.io or Bugsnag)

  ## Resources